mgoblin/STC15lib/README.md

 0.3.0
 * add master clock output to pin P5.4 or P1.6 with dividers 1, 2, 4
 * timer0 mode0 12T and 1T support implementation
-* timer2 as general purpose timer mode0 12T and 1T support implementation
+* timer2 as general purpose timer with mode0 12T and 1T support implementation